via/viaems/README.md

 The decoder currently measures RPM by using the last two trigger times, creating an average over 180 degrees of crank rotation.
-Trigger-to-trigger variation allowance in rpm is controlled by `config.decoder.offset`.
+Trigger-to-trigger variation allowance in rpm is controlled by `config.decoder.max_variation`.

 ## Configuration
 Static configuration is in `config.c`.
 The main configuration structure is